 Such adaptation, however, can result in painful withdrawal headaches during cessation or resumption as neurochemicals readjust.
 In the absence of caffeine, a regular user is oversensitive to adenosine and undersensitive to excitatory neurotransmitters.
 A caffeine consumer adapts to caffeine exposure but not to its deficiency.

 Although caffeine fulfills some of the criteria for drug dependence and shares with amphetamine and cocaine a certain specificity of action on the cerebral dopaminergic system, it does not act on the dopaminergic structures related to reward, motivation, and addiction.

 The molecularly similar shape of caffeine allows it to fit into and block adenosine receptors that are embedded within the surface membranes of neurons.
-Adenosine is a neuromodular that regulates serotonin, norepinephrine, dopamine and acetycholine.
-Neurologists or psychologists might, therefore, treat migraines with serotonin and norepinephrine uptake inhibitors—also prescribed as antidepressants.
+“If adenosine is locked up [with a stress response from caffeine], nothing keeps the nervous system from getting too excited at a cellular level,” says James D. Lane, PhD, professor of medical psychology at Duke University Medical Center in Durham, N.C., and a long-time caffeine researcher.
+Adenosine is a neuromodular that regulates serotonin, norepinephrine, dopamine, and acetycholine.
+Neurologists or psychologists might, therefore, treat migraines with serotonin and norepinephrine uptake inhibitors.
+(These are also prescribed as antidepressants.)
 Interestingly, dizziness and headache are included in the list of possible drug side effects.